 An alumna Trustee of the University's Board recently reflected on her experiences in the "new" Mater Dei Chapel when she was a student in the Class of 1966.
 She described how one tile became a metaphor for her experience at the college.
 During moments of prayer, her gaze would often be drawn to a particular tile in the reredos, larger than the typical one-inch tiles and almost white in hue.
-Initially, she felt a sense that she did not belong in college and was out of place, much like the conspicuous tile.
+Initially, she felt a sense that she did not the conspicuous tile.
 However, as her journey at the college unfolded, her perspective shifted.
 The tile that once seemed disconnected from the larger artwork became a focal point of reverence.
-Each tile, meticulously placed by artist Margaret Rolfes Brungs, carried its own unique character.
-Yet, when integrated into the grand mosaic of the reredos, they formed a cohesive and harmonious whole.
+Each tile, meticulously placed by artist Margaret When you walk into the chapel on a sunny Rolfes Brungs, carried its own unique character. afternoon, the large west stained-glass windows Yet, when integrated into the grand mosaic of the reredos, they formed a cohesive and harmonious whole.
 In time, the alumna realized the same could be said of each woman at the Mount who was contributing her distinct qualities to a greater, shared narrative of empowerment and belonging.
+While the once-women's College of Mount St. Joseph was founded by the Sisters of Charity of Cincinnati in 1920, the "new campus" was commissioned in the early 1960s amidst a time of political and social change, both within and outside the Catholic Church.
+Quoted in the application